shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 2. “Comprehensive forecasting of California's energy consumption: a multi-source and sectoral analysis using ARIMA and ARIMAX models” in World Journal of Advanced Research and Reviews (WJARR).
-3. “Comprehensive Forecasting of California's Energy Consumption: A Multi-Source and Sectoral Analysis Using ARIMA and ARIMAX Models” in Stanford Libraries, arxiv.org/pdf/2402.04432, Avanade AI Studio, and Accenture Knowledge Exchange.
+3. “Comprehensive Forecasting of California's Energy Consumption: A Multi-Source and Sectoral Analysis Using ARIMA and ARIMAX Models” in Stanford University Libraries, arxiv.org/pdf/2402.04432, Avanade AI Studio, and Accenture Knowledge Exchange.
 4. “Call Center CoPilot: Enhancing Customer Service with Large Language Models” in University of California, Irvine Undergraduate Research Opportunities Program (UROP), Avanade AI Studio, and Accenture Knowledge Exchange.
 5. “Accenture Call Center Co-Pilot” in UCI Donald Bren School of Information & Computer Sciences (ICS) STATS 170B, Avanade AI Studio, and Accenture Knowledge Exchange.